RitabrataRoychowdhury/RustCI/architecture_summary.md

 **CAS + RDMA for global atomicity**

 Local atomic operations use hardware CAS for per-core lock-free structures.
-Cross-node replication and global counters use one-sided RDMA verbs and RDMA atomics (CAS, fetch-and-add) to avoid kernel round trips — with software fallback for non-RDMA environments.
+Cross-node replication and global counters use one-sided RDMA verbs and RDMA atomics (CAS, fetch-and-add) to avoid kernel round trips – with software fallback for non-RDMA environments.

+**Consistency Model**: Each vnode has a primary shard for write ordering; reads default to primary for linearizability, but replicas may serve eventual reads when configured.
+Per-user state is pinned to cores for strong per-user consistency.

-*Example flow:* Leader issues RDMA WRITE of a log entry to follower log buffer and then an RDMA CAS on the follower's tail pointer to atomically advance the committed tail.
+_Example flow:_ Leader issues RDMA WRITE of a log entry to follower log buffer and then an RDMA CAS on the follower's tail pointer to atomically advance the committed tail.
 If CAS fails, leader retries with updated expected value.

 **Security Considerations**: RDMA requires careful permission management and network isolation.
 Production deployments should use RDMA over Converged Ethernet (RoCE) with proper VLAN segmentation.

 ---

-## AI Workloads — Requirements & Design Considerations
+## AI Workloads – Requirements & Design Considerations

 Yggdrasil targets caching/storage for large-scale AI model serving and training: large-value support (chunking, zero-copy streaming), native vector primitives + ANN hooks, burst-tolerant QoS, and pin/unpin semantics for inference-critical models.

 **Key Requirements**:

 - **Large Values**: Support for multi-MB embeddings and model weights through chunking
 - **Vector Operations**: Native ANN hooks and batch operations for similarity search
 - **Burst Tolerance**: QoS admission control handles 10x inference spikes without degradation